Values and Vision

 Acknowledging the inherent fallacies of traditional service systems, Congress enacted legislation creating DD Councils to engage in advocacy, capacity building and systems change activities and contribute to a coordinated, individual- and family-centered, and individual- and family-directed comprehensive system of community services, individualized supports, and other forms of assistance that enable individuals with developmental disabilities to exercise self-determination, be independent, be productive, and be integrated and included in all facets of community life.

 In Louisiana, as in other states, services were traditionally provided in institutions or other congregate settings, while services available to people in their own homes in the community were basically non-existent.
 That began to change in 1988 when the Council initiated the Community and Family Support Movement and Act 378, passed in 1989 (Community and Family Support System).
 Louisiana's individual and family support programs and comprehensive home and community-based waiver are some of the best in the nation.
-Our three waivers are serving over 12,000 people with developmental disabilities.
+The state's four waivers for people with developmental disabilities serve appoximately 12,000 people.
 Louisiana also reduced its state institutions from nine to one in seven years.

 However, much remains to be done.
-The waiver waiting list numbers over 13,000 (End the Wait!) and thousands of people with developmental disabilities live in private residential facilities (large and small).
-Most adults with developmental disabilities don't work in competitive jobs in the community (Current Employment Issues).
+The number of people waiting for waiver services is unconscionable and inexcusable (End the Wait!) and thousands of people with developmental disabilities still live in private residential facilities (large and small).
+Most adults with developmental disabilities don't work in competitive jobs in the community.
 There are new challenges for students with disabilities and their families in the educational system.
-For more information click here.

 Values for The Future